port-labs/ocean/integrations/jenkins/README.md

 ## Common use cases

-- Map your monitored projects and issues into Port.
 - Synchronization of CI/CD Pipelines : Automatically synchronize and build data from Jenkins into Port for centralized tracking and management.
 - Monitoring Build Statuses : Keep track of build outcomes (Success, Failure, Unstable) and durations, providing insights into the health and performance of your software development processes.